Capgemini Engineering

 Capgemini Engineering (previously known as Altran Technologies, SA) is a global innovation and engineering consulting firm founded in 1982 in France by Alexis Kniazeff and Hubert Martigny.

 Altran Technologies operated primarily in high technology and innovation industries, which accounted for nearly 75% of its turnover.
 Administrative and information consultancy accounted for 20% of its turnover with strategy and management consulting making up the rest.
 The firm is active in most engineering domains, particularly electronics and IT technology.

 In 2018, Altran generated €2.916 billion in revenues and employed over 46,693 people around the world.
-Altran was acquired by Capgemini in 2019 and was renamed as "Capgemini Engineering" on 8 April 2021 due to its merge with Capgemini's Engineering and R&D services.
+Altran was acquired by Capgemini in 2019 and was renamed as "Capgemini Engineering" on 8 April 2021 due to its merger with Capgemini's Engineering and R&D services.

 History

 1980s

 In 1982, Alexis Kniazeff and Hubert Martigny, ex-consultants of Peat Marwick (today known as KPMG), founded CGS Informatique, which would later become Altran.
 By 1985, the firm counted a staff of 50 engineers.

 The company expanded through small business units that would later generally range from 10 to 200 employees.
 Business units operated semi-independently and were given the autonomy to choose their own growth strategy and investment programs while still getting assistance from central management.
 This allowed business units to give each other support and share ideas.
 Managers’ compensation was decided based on the units’ performance.

 One of Altran's first major projects was developing the on-board communications network in 1987 for France's high-speed TGV trains that allowed French lines to be connected to other European rail lines.

 In 1987, the company was listed on the Secondary Market of the Paris Stock Exchange.
 By 1989, Altran's sales had neared the equivalent of 48 million euros.
 That same year, Altran bought Ségur Informatique, an aeronautics simulation and modeling company.
 The number of the company's employees grew to approximately 1,000 by 1990, as well as its range of expertise, moving into the transportation, telecommunications, and energy sectors, with a strong information technology component.